tankefugl/NS/README.md

 Just hacked up, you will notice a lot of odd behavior.

-In order to compile: `cd main/source/linux` and type `make hl_cdll &> out.log`
+In order to compile: `cd main/source/linux` and type `make hl_cdll &> out.log` with g++-multilib and the following  additional libraries:

-Additional libraries
 - zlib1g-dev:i386
 - libpng12-dev:i386
+- libc6-dev:i386

+installed.

-- The particle engine(David McAllister)
+- The particle engine (David McAllister)

 If you get the this error when running the app: Fatal Error - could not load library (client.so), With a high chance it is because of some UNDEFINED SYMBOLS in the shared library.